-- 8. On February 9, 2015, upon reporting its fiscal results for the quarter ended December 31, 2014 - the same quarter in which defendants conducted the FSAM IPO - FSC revealed that it had moved \$106 million worth of investments to non-accrual status with an additional \$ 17 million likely to be designated non-accrual in the subsequent quarter.
-Taken together this constituted about 5% of the Company's entire debt investment portfolio on a cost basis.
-The Company also revealed that net investment income received by the Company had decreased by 6% compared to the prior quarter, even though the total assets of FSC's investment portfolio had continued to increase to nearly \$3 billion by quarter end (an increase of over 42%) since the end of fiscal 2013).
-It was further disclosed that unrealized depreciation on the Company's investments for the quarter had ballooned to \$62 million (not including \$13.1 million reclassified as realized losses), and that its quarterly net realized losses were \$17.6 million.
-Finally, FSC announced that it would not pay any dividend that month, and that future dividend payments would be cut by more than 30% from FSC's prior dividend practice as part of a more "conservative" dividend policy, despite having announced a 10% dividend increase only four months before taking FSAM public. - 9.
-Given that FCS's payment of a dividend was a key component of value for FSC shareholders, Defendants' adverse announcement shocked the market.
-On February 9, 2014, the price of FSC common stock fell by nearly 15%, falling \$1.27 per share to close at \$7.22 per share, on volume of nearly 11 million shares.
-One analyst observed that FSC's management had "forfeited virtually all credibility," and many analysts significantly dropped their price targets and downgraded the stock as a result of the adverse news.
+- 7. As planned, defendant Tannenbaum and other owners of FSAM (many of whom were also executive officers and/or directors at the Company) cashed out for tens of millions of dollars in the FSAM IPO.
+The gross cash proceeds for the offering alone were approximately \$100 million, a single payout more than 160 times greater than defendant Tannenbaum's base salary from FSAM for all of 2014. - 8.
+Outside investors in FSC, meanwhile, were left holding the bag.
+On February 9, 2015, FSC reported its fiscal results for the guarter ended December 31, 2014 - the same guarter in which defendants conducted the FSAM IPO.
+FSC revealed that, around the time its executives were pocketing tens of millions of dollars by taking FSAM public, it had moved \$106 million worth of investments to non-accrual status with an additional \$17 million likely to be designated non-accrual in the subsequent quarter, which together constituted about 5% of the Company's entire debt investment portfolio on a cost basis.
+The Company also revealed that, even though the total assets of FSC's investment portfolio had continued to increase to nearly \$3 billion by quarter end (an increase of over 42% since the end of fiscal 2013), the net investment income received by the Company had actually decreased by 6% compared to the prior quarter.
+Unrealized depreciation on the Company's investments for the quarter had ballooned to \$62 million (not including \$13.1 million reclassified as realized losses), while its quarterly net realized losses were \$17.6 million.
+Most astonishing of all, despite having announced a 10% dividend increase only four months before taking FSAM public, FSC declared that it would issue zero dividends for February 2015, while decreasing future dividend payments by more than 30% as part of a more "conservative" dividend policy. - Investors and analysts were stunned, with one analyst observing that "FSC Management has forfeited virtually all credibility."
+The price of FSC common stock plummeted

+\$1.27 per share on February 9, 2015 to close at \$7.22 per share, a decline of nearly 15% on volume of 10.9 million shares.
+Analysts slashed price targets and several downgraded the stock following the announcement.